November 2024

 From 1994- 2015, Joan headed up the internationally renowned Animation Dept. at the Royal College of Art, London.
-She lectures internationally on Animation and Visual Writing.
+She has published occasionally on Animation and Visual Writing.
 Publication: bit.ly/1J1K9Eh

 Joan studied filmmaking at the NFTS and co-founded 3 Peach Animation through which she directed many commissions including the opening for Tim Burton's Batman 1.
 Joan later co-founded Seed Fold Films and completed How Mermaids Breed inspired by Bronze Age Cycladic figures and the drawings of Henry Moore.
 In 2010, Joan completed Mushroom Thief.
-Joan has worked with and published on Animation Therapy, and worked with a team on Medical research looking at how animation can engage young patients in giving feedback on their health treatment.
+Joan has published on Animation Therapy, and worked with a team funded by the Medical Research Council looking at how animation can engage young patients in giving feedback on their health treatment.

 November 2021, Portugal